Direct answer

 If a headline materially changes expectations around uk growth data beats expectations, it can genuinely reprice GBP/USD.

-If a headline materially changes expectations around us dollar weakens, it can genuinely reprice GBP/USD.
+If a headline materially changes expectations around dollar weakness, it can genuinely reprice GBP/USD.

 Headlines that are often noise